JureMalovrh/ritm-tipkovnica/README.md

 # ritm-tipkovnica

-Project for course E-learning (63518) at University of Ljubljana, Faculty of computer and information science
+Project for the course E-learning (63518) at the Faculty of Computer and Information Science, University of Ljubljana.

-For running application, you need Node.js, npm and bower installed.
+For running the application, you need to install Node.js, npm and bower.

-After cloning the repo, run **npm install** and **bower install** to install all dependecies.
+After cloning the repository, run `npm install` and `bower install` to install all dependecies.

-For running application, use **npm start**.
-For building source when programing, use **gulp**.
+To run the application, use `npm start`.
+For building source when programming, use `gulp`.